 1st row L-R: The Flying Españas; Noe España, Irene España, Carolina España,

 Second-row L-R: Brett Smith (accepting for Morgan Stanley Smith), Rich Kenney,

 Hideo Mizoguchi accepting for Masayuki Watanabe Daniela Silivas, Tracy Kontur-Richter,

 The major acrobatic activities recognized by the World Acrobatics Society include:

 - Acrobatic Gymnastics/Cheerleading

 - Golden Achievement

 - Lifetime Achievement

-- Pond Service Award
+- Charlie Pond Service Award

-The World Acrobatics Society is a not for profit private foundation.
+The World Acrobatics Society is a not-for-profit private foundation.
 Corporate and individual donations to WAS are 501(c)(3) deductible.